Arthritis of the spine is one of the main causes of low back pain

-So far, we’ve discussed the 2 most common back pain diagnoses in depth.
-The first one was Disc Herniation with Sciatica and the second was Sacroiliac Joint Dysfunction.
+We’ve previously discussed the 2 most common back pain diagnoses in depth.
+The first one was sciatica and the second was SI Joint Dysfunction.
 If you have pain in your back that radiates down one of your legs or pain in your pelvis, then you should take a look back at those posts.
-Today we will focus on the 3rd most common cause for back pain, Stenosis, or arthritis of the spine.
+In this post, we will focus on the 3rd most common cause for back pain, Stenosis, or arthritis of the spine.

 3 Main Causes of Back Pain: